osstech-jp/mailman/src/mailman/rules/docs/dmarc-mitigation.rst

 ================
-DMARC moderation
+DMARC mitigation
 ================

 This rule only matches in order to jump to the moderation chain to reject or discard the message.
-The rule looks at the list's dmarc_moderation_policy and if it is other than 'none', it checks the domain of the From: address for a DMARC policy and depending on settings may reject or discard the message or just flag it for the dmarc handler to apply DMARC mitigations to the message.
+The rule looks at the list's dmarc_mitigate_action and if it is other than 'no_mitigation', it checks the domain of the From: address for a DMARC policy and depending on settings may reject or discard the message or just flag it for the dmarc handler to apply DMARC mitigations to the message.

     >>> mlist = create_list('_xtest@example.com')
-    >>> rule = config.rules['dmarc-moderation']
+    >>> rule = config.rules['dmarc-mitigation']
     >>> print(rule.name)
-    dmarc-moderation
+    dmarc-mitigation

 First we set up a mock patcher to return predictable responses to DNS lookups.
 This returns p=reject for the example.biz domain and not for any others.